sujanchokhal/R-data-pre-processing-visualisation-and-model-building/README.md

 Data description

-This dataset is taken from (ASADMAHMOOD, 2017) Kaggle.
+This dataset is taken from (ASADMAHMOOD, 2017) Kaggle (https://www.kaggle.com/datasets/asad1m9a9h6mood/news-articles9.
 This data has news articles related to business and sports.
 It has included the place of article published.
 It has 4 column which are Articles, Data, Heading and News Type.
 Article: Text having the news article and the place where it was published from
 Heading: Text containing the heading of the news article.
 Date: Date when the article was published.